IgniteUI/igniteui-docfx/en/components/calendar.md

 - Arrow keys to navigate through the years,
 - <kbd>Enter</kbd> key to select the currently focused year and close the view.

+>[!NOTE]
+ >Following version 8.2.0, keyboard navigation will not focus days that are outside of current month, but will rather change the month in view.

 <div class="divider--half"></div>

 ### Multi View Calendar
 Using the [`monthsViewNumber`]({environment:angularApiUrl}/classes/igxcalendarbase.html#monthsviewnumber) input the number of displayed months is set.
 There is no limit on the max value set, and the months are displayed in a flex container horizontally.
 Showing a multi view calendar, you may want to hide the days that do not belong to the current month, using the [`hideOutsideDays`]({environment:angularApiUrl}/classes/igxcalendarcomponent.html#hideoutsidedays).
-Multiview calendar supports all three types of selection, and `multi` and `range` selection modes work across views.
+Multiview calendar supports all three types of selection.
 Keyboard navigation moves to next/previous months when those are in view.

 Result: